JAWS Scripts For 3CX

 These issues may be fixed in a future update to the scripts or to the application itself.

-Insert+F5 and Insert+F6 can be slow and can include many more items than necessary.
+The control and text item lists can be slow to appear and can include many more items than necessary.

 Braille support is not well tested and is likely incomplete.